 SLHA offers all families the choice of paying income-based rent or flat rent at least annually.
 For families who choose flat rents, SLHA will conduct a reexamination of family composition at least annually, and will conduct a full reexamination of family income at least once every three years.
+However, once SLHA determines that the family is over-income SLHA must follow the documentation and notification requirements set forth in this ACOP for Over Income Families.
 As is the case for families that pay income-based rent, on an annual basis, SLHA will also review community service compliance.